Home

 DeFi News: Latest Trends in Decentralized Finance and Crypto News

-Updated on June 24, 2026
+Updated on July 1, 2026

 Latest DeFi News and Crypto Updates

-Explore the latest DeFi News, crypto news and expert analysis across:
+Explore the latest DeFi news, crypto news and expert analysis across:

 Editor’s Pick

-At the same time, Aave V4 is now live on Ethereum with its new hub-and-spoke lending architecture.
+At the same time, Aave V4 is live on Ethereum with its hub-and-spoke lending architecture.
 This matters because DeFi lending is becoming more complex.
 Stablecoins, liquid staking tokens, restaking assets, RWAs and wrapped Bitcoin products all require different risk models, isolated parameters and more flexible liquidity routing.

 Security Watch